 - There is a $100 lost hangar key as this is can be a security issue.

-- Payments should be attached to clip-board in aircraft, or mailed to Jonathon directly.
-Online payments via PayPal are also available for a nominal surcharge to cover processing fees.
+- Payments should be attached to clip-board in aircraft, or mailed to Jonathan directly.
+Online payments via PayPal using friend to friend payment options are also available for a nominal surcharge to cover processing fees.
 Hours flown will be timed off the Hobbs meter.
 Monthly fees are due the first of the month and are owed thru the 60 day notice of termination period.

 - Prices can change at any time to coincide with a new month.
 Our goal is to keep prices as low as possible for our members.

-- Before solo flight, you will be required to complete a check ride with the owner, John Towner.
+- Before solo flight, you will be required to complete a check flight with the Chief Pilot, Jonathan Towner.
 You will be responsbile for payment of the flight time.
-Based on experience and proficency, the owner does reserve the right to require multiple flights until he is comfortable that you are capable of flying, but most of all, landing, the aircraft safely.
+Based on experience and proficency, the Chief Pilot reserves the right to require multiple flights until he is comfortable that you are capable of commanding the aircraft safely.

-If maintenance is required, write up the squawk and if aircrafy is no longer airworthy, call me or CLICK HERE to contact me.
+If maintenance is required, write up the squawk and if aircrafy is no longer airworthy, call or email me at email@example.com to contact me.
 Members will share the maintenance downtime equally.
 The schedule will be adjusted and members informed.
 If the airplane is down for 30 days or less, the member is responsible for the monthly fixed fee.
 For all down times greater than 30 days, monthly fees will be waived and/or pro-rated depneding on the downtime.

 - Ex.
 Aircraft in out of service Apr 15-May 15… You would pay the normal monthly fee for April & May.